nhatha071503/portfolio/README.md

 # portfolio

 This project is a simple React portfolio scaffolded with Webpack.
+It now uses **framer-motion** for smooth animations.
 Follow the steps below to start the development server:

 1. Install dependencies with `npm install`.
 2. Start the dev server with `npm start`.